tonyrex99/Javascript-Calculator/README.md

 This is a simple calculator app made with HTML and Javascript.
 It an perform basic calculations.
+It features customizable styles and grants its users the ability to change its color and button dimensions using sliders.